Clausen

 · condition The most important factor in determining value; a book will reach its maximum value only when in the finest possible, original condition; There are those rare cases in which a book may be so scarce that a collector will pay a premium for any copy in almost any condition, but this doesn't help the other 99.8% of books that exist.

-· edition Generally, the most valuable edition is the first edition; With the exception of a few rare cases, reprints and book club editions don't command the high prices of the First Edition/1st Printing.
+· edition Generally, the most valuable and/or sought-after edition is the first edition; With the exception of a few rare cases, reprints and book club editions don't command the high prices of the First Edition/1st Printing.
 Other editions to consider are limited editions, signed & numbered editions, illustrated editions, Book Club Editions, privately distributed first editions vs. First Trade Editions, and Advance Reading Copies.
 Acquire the first edition guides listed further down this page.

 Pictured here is the Alfred A. Knopf/Borzoi